Paixao de Cristo

-Several poems, known popularly as Paixao de Cristo (Passion of Christ) in Portuguese, and as Christi Vilapika in Marathi, were written in Goa during the 17th century in the Marathi language using the Latin script, based on the sublime pathos of the crucifixion of Jesus Christ.
+Paixao de Cristo (Passion of Christ) are several poems in Portuguese, and as Christi Vilapika in Marathi, were written in Goa during the 17th century in the Marathi language using the Latin script, based on the sublime pathos of the crucifixion of Jesus Christ.
 Some of these poems were well-known to scholars like A.K.
 Priolkar and V.B.
 Prabhudessai, who called for critical study of them.
 Critical texts of three of these have recently been published in the book Goan Christian Marathi Vilapika during the 17th Century by Dr. S. M. Tadkodkar, currently Head of the Department of Marathi at the Goa University.

-Attribution to Thomas Stephens, SJ
+Attribution to Thomas Stephens

 The three poems published by Tadkodkar are found in the bound volume of Thomas Stephens’ Khristapurāṇa at the Central Library, Panjim (Discurso sobre a vinda de Jesu Christo Nosso Salvador ao Mundo dividido em dous tratados feito pelo Padre Thomas Estevão Ingrez da Companhia de Jesus.
 Impresso em Goa com licenca das Inquisicão, e Ordinario no Collegio de S. Paulo novo de Companhia de Jesu.
 Anno de 1654, Escripto por Manoel Salvador Rebello, Natural de Margão no Anno 1767).
 (This manuscript will henceforth be referred to as CL.)
 Tadkodkar attributes two of these, for reasons which will be listed below, to Thomas Stephens himself.

 Of the three texts, the authorship of the second (PG-2) is clearly identified within the text itself: "Esta paixão foy composta pello Padre Manoel Jacques de Noronha natural de Sancoale morador em Azossim freguezia de Sam Matheus das Ilhas de Goa.
 Escripto por Manoel Salvador Rebello, morador em Margão da Provincia da Salcete no anno 1768".
 As for the other two (PG-1 and PG-3), Tadkodkar proposes—somewhat tentatively—that the author is Thomas Stephens himself.
 His reasons are as follows: